ProfessorBanner/azure-ai-platform/README.md

 # Azure AI Platform — portfolio edition

-A personal engineering and learning project: a small, production-shaped Azure ML/AI platform built end to end with **Terraform**, **Azure Databricks**, **Azure DevOps pipelines**, **Unity Catalog**, **MLflow**, **Microsoft Foundry** and Python.
-It was designed, deployed and operated in a real Azure subscription over roughly twenty engineering phases; this repository is a **sanitized snapshot** of that work prepared for technical review.
+A small demo engineering project: a small, production-shaped Azure ML/AI platform built end to end with **Terraform**, **Azure Databricks**, **Azure DevOps pipelines**, **Unity Catalog**, **MLflow**, **Microsoft Foundry** and Python.
+It was designed, deployed and operated in a real Azure subscription over roughly twenty engineering phases; this repository is a **sanitized snapshot** of that work.

-> **What this is not.** It is not an employer's production system and it does
-> not claim business outcomes.
-Every subscription, tenant, workspace, storage
-> and service-principal identifier has been replaced with a synthetic example
-> (see [About this edition](#about-this-edition)).
-Nothing in this repository
-> can deploy to, or bill, a cloud account as published.

 ## What it demonstrates